 You also have the added risk of unsavory characters trying to pull a “fast one” on you.
 As someone who has been robbed during a Craigslist sale, I’ll never buy or sell another high dollar item on the site again.
 Do note that some police stations and local government offices now offer safe and secure spaces to conduct your transactions.

-As I said in the section dedicated to taking pictures, when you’re spending money on a phone you want to know everything about the device.
+As outlined in the section dedicated to taking pictures, when you’re spending money on a phone, you want to know everything about the device.

 Indeed, this can work for you or against you, but you should always be honest about your listing.
-If not for it being the right thing to do, then do it because a buyer can always reverse a transaction if you’re found to be lying about the device.
+If not for it being the right thing to do, then do it because a buyer can always reverse a transaction if you’re found to lie about the device.